RavEngine/Samples/README.md

 ## How to build
 1. Ensure RavEngine supports your platform.
-2. Ensure you have the minimum required CMake version (see `CMakeLists.txt`), as well as a C++17-compatible compiler (clang++), and required graphics SDKs for your platform.
+2. Ensure you have the minimum required CMake version (see `CMakeLists.txt`), as well as a C++17-compatible compiler (clang++), and required SDKs for your platform.
 See the RavEngine repository for additional software requirements.
 3. Execute in terminal: `git clone https://github.com/Ravbug/RavEngine-Samples --depth=1 --recurse-submodules`
    - Do not use GitHub's Download as Zip, this will not include the required submodules.
-4. Navigate your terminal into the `RavEngine-Samples` directory, and execute the build script for your system.
+4. Navigate your terminal into the `RavEngine-Samples/config` directory, and execute the build script for your system.
    - macOS: `./build-mac.sh`
    - Windows: `build-win.bat`
    - Linux: `./build-linux.sh`